 - 2.1 Meetings of the Council will usually take place at 10.00 am in the Council Chamber, County Buildings, Stafford unless otherwise fixed by Statute or where they are Extraordinary Meetings convened in accordance with paragraph 3 of Part 1 of Schedule 12 of the Local Government Act 1972. - There are three types of Council Meetings, the Annual meeting, Ordinary meetings and Extraordinary Meetings.
 These are dealt with in more detail below.
-Notice of meetings of the Council will be published at the Council's offices and sent to every member of the Council by the appropriate method (including to a specified electronic address) by the Chief Executive, five clear working days before the date of the meeting. - 2.3 The Chief Executive is authorised to cancel a meeting where the agenda has already been issued if it is considered expedient.
+Notice of meetings of the Council will be given by the Chief Executive five clear working days before the date of the meeting. - 2.3 The Chief Executive is authorised to cancel a meeting where the agenda has already been issued if it is considered expedient.
 Before exercising this authority, the Chief Executive will consult with the Chairman and the Leader of the Council.
 Any outstanding business will be held over to the next scheduled meeting or on a date to be arranged. - 2.4 Before the start and end of each meeting, Members and Officers will stand whilst the Chairman and Vice Chairman enter and leave the chamber.
 The meeting will also commence with prayers. - 2.5 Meetings of the Council may be broadcast live and made available to the public for viewing on the Council's website.
-When a meeting is webcast, Members will sit in their allocated seat. - 2.6 Members of the public and press shall be entitled to film, record and report proceedings of any meetings (which they are permitted to attend) as they happen using any electronic method available (including Twitter, Blogs and Facebook).
-This right does not extend to live oral reporting or commentary of meetings.
+When a meeting is webcast, Members will sit in their allocated seat.